gregorwolf/SAP-NPM-API-collection/apis/appfront-cli/README.md

 If multiple options are used, the command argument has a higher priority than configuration file, and configuration file has higher priority than environment variable.

+#### AFCTL_XSAPP_TEMPLATE
+By default, the `init` command either uses the `xs-app.json` in the current working directory (if it exists) as template for the target `xs-app.json` or creates a brand new `xs-app.json`.
+To specify different path to the file that should serve as template for the target `xs-app.json`, the `AFCTL_XSAPP_TEMPLATE` environment variable may be set.
+The template file content should be valid JSON.
+The route to serve static content from Application Fronted service will be added to the template, if it's not already exist.
+All routes pointing to `html5-apps-repo-rt` service will be changed to point to `app-front` service instead.

+#### AFCTL_MANIFEST_TEMPLATE
+By default, the `init` command either uses the `manifest.json` in the current working directory (if it exists) as template for the target `manifest.json` or creates a brand new `manifest.json`.
+To specify different path to file that should serve as template for the target `manifest.json`, the `AFCTL_MANIFEST_TEMPLATE` environment variable may be set.
+The template file content should be valid JSON.
+The application name an version will be added to the template or will replace the relevant values, if they are already present in template.

 ## Troubleshooting